YokeYao/YokeYao.github.io/_pages/about.md

 </div>

 # <i class="fas fa-fire"></i> News
+- *2025.09*：&nbsp;🎉 1 Paper is accepted by The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025). <span class="accent-text">See you in San Diago, America!</span>
 - *2025.06*: &nbsp;🎉 1 Paper is accepted by The 42nd International Conference on Machine Learning（ICML 2025）Multi-Agent System Workshop.
 - *2025.05*：&nbsp;🎉 2 Papers are accepted by The 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025) Findings. <span class="accent-text">See you in Vienna, Austria!</span>
 - *2025.04*：&nbsp;🎉 1 Paper is accepted by Nature - Scientific Reports.